 Treatment for Teeth Grinding

 As a talented restorative dentist in Northeast Philadelphia, Dr. Shulman can help you find relief form teeth grinding (bruxism).
 His goal will be to help you pinpoint the cause, stop the grinding, and correct any damage.
-If you grind your teeth due to stress or anxiety, the simplest answer may be a lifestyle change.
+If you grind your teeth because of stress or anxiety, the simplest answer may be a lifestyle change.

 Finding ways to reduce stress or relax, such as doing yoga, may be the key to helping you find relief from this habit.
-Dr. Shulman offers the following treatments for teeth grinding:
+Stress management and relaxation exercises can go a long way in reducing the effects of teeth grinding.
+Controlling your stress and anxiety levels can even stop the habit altogether.

-Repairing the Damage – If your teeth grinding has caused significant damage, Dr. Shulman offers many treatments to correct it.
+If your teeth grinding has caused significant damage, Dr. Shulman offers many treatments to correct it.
 He may suggest repairing worn down, chipped, cracked or broken teeth with dental crowns, porcelain veneers, or teeth bonding.
+The repair option will depend on many factors, but the most important one is the root cause of the issue.
+Dr. Shulman will first evaluate and diagnose you before he repairs your worn teeth.

 What is the main reason people grind their teeth?

 Most people grind their teeth without knowing it.
 This is directly related to stress and is a physical release of stress in an involuntary manner.
 Grinding one’s teeth becomes a habit that can be hard to break.
-People may also grind their teeth due to depression, consuming excessive caffeine, or tobacco use.
+People may also grind their teeth because of depression, consuming excessive caffeine, or tobacco use.

 Is teeth grinding harmful to my health?